OpenCloud with Docker Compose + Integrated Traefik

 nano .env

-Comment the staging server:
+Comment out or remove the staging server line:

 # TRAEFIK_ACME_CASERVER=https://acme-staging-v02.api.letsencrypt.org/directory

-Restart OpenCloud with a real SSL certificate
+Restart OpenCloud with production certificates

 docker compose up -d